Research & Instruction Services

 *Remote (digital) arrangements available

 Our computer-equipped Instructional Technology Lab (ITL) is designed for hands-on instruction in how to use the library and other electronic resources.
 We can also come to your class elsewhere on campus.
 In-class instruction may include basic orientation to the library, advanced research for upper-level classes, navigating specific resources, information literacy, and tips on avoiding plagiarism.
 All of the library instruction sessions can be customized for individual classes or assignments.
 Lastly, librarians are able to give digital/remote instruction through Zoom or Blackboard Collaborate as needed.
 Please contact us if you would like more information on library instruction or would like to schedule a session.
-Please schedule instruction sessions at least 48 hours in advance.
+Please schedule instruction sessions in advance.

 We can offer varied workshops on relevant library and educational topics.
 Some examples include:

 LibGuides are librarian-curated websites featuring library resources and educational content intended for faculty, students, and other researchers.
 Guides can be either informational (guides about library research, resources, and services) or research (specific curriculum-based guides).
 Research guides will be available on the library website and can be linked to Blackboard.
 If you're interested in having a research guide designed specifically for your course, contact Paula Hopper or Anthony Arcangeli.